Nigeria Premier Football League

-The Nigeria Premier Football League (NPFL) (formerly the Nigeria Professional Football League) is the highest level of club football in Nigerian football league system.
-The Nigerian Premier League has suffered like many others, from the financial impact and dwindling fortunes since the late 2000s.
+The Nigeria Premier Football League (NPFL) also known as the EuroMatch Premier Football League for sponsorship reasons and (formerly the Nigeria Professional Football League) is the highest level of club football in Nigerian football league system.
+It is organized by the Nigeria Premier Football League (NPFL) Board under the authority of the Nigeria Football Federation.
+It has been organised since 1972.
 It is fed into by the Nigeria National League (NNL).

-It is organized by the Nigeria Premier Football League (NPFL) Board headed by Gbenga Elegbeleye.
+The NPFL runs from August to May, with each of the 20 teams playing 38 matches (facing every other team twice, once at home and once away), totaling 380 matches per season.
+Most games are scheduled for Sunday afternoons, while others are played on Saturday or weekday evenings.

+The current champions are Enugu Rangers, who won their 9th title in the 2025–26 season.

 Name history

 The league was previously known as the Nigeria Premier League between 1993 and 2000, and between 2003 and 2013.

 It has also been known as the "Nigerian Premiership" (2000–2003); "Nigerian Professional League" (1990–1993); Nigerian National League - First Division (1979–1990) and "the (Nigerian) National League" or "Nigerian Football League" (1972–1979) and more recently "Nigeria Professional Football League" (2014–2023).

 International partnerships

 On 27 April 2016, The Liga Nacional de Fútbol Profesional, organisers of the La Liga sealed a five-year memorandum of understanding deal with the NPFL on capacity building and idea exchange signed by the League Management Company chairman, Shehu Dikko and the La Liga President Javier Tebas.
 The NPFL and La Liga partnership has already started bearing fruit as during the January transfer window, Super Eagles fringe player Ezekiel Bassey was signed on loan from Enyimba to Barcelona B on a six-month deal with an option of 3-years come end of the season based on performance.
-The NPFL AllStars (made up of the league's best players) have also been playing Pre-Season as well as Winter break friendlies with top flight Spanish sides like Atlético Madrid, Málaga, Valencia, Villareal etc. In an effort to expose and test Local players against top players and sides.
+The NPFL AllStars (made up of the league's best players) have also been playing Pre-Season as well as Winter break friendlies with top flight Spanish sides like Atlético Madrid, Málaga, Valencia, Villarreal, etc. In an effort to expose and test local players against top players and sides.